minz328/minz328.github.io/_posts/2199-01-01-future-post.md

   - moon
   - photo
 ---
-Hi,I just want to test this page.
+Hi,there.
+This is the first page.
+I just want to test this page.

 ![moon](/images/moon.png)